MHASL Application (New Guest)

 Criminal Record: Criminal History

-If yes, what: Text field
+If yes, what: Client diagnosis

 Do you have ANY physical health/medical issues or disabilities?
 Dropdown

-If yes, what: Text field
+If yes, what: Client health problems

-Have you been prescribed any medications within 6 months: Dropdown
+Have you been prescribed any medications within 6 months?
+Dropdown

 List ALL medications prescribed in the past 6 months, that you are currently taking, and the last date taken